coderefinery/workshop-intro/livestream.md

 - Write your question and come back to it later.

 ### We can't solve your problems in the Notes doc
-- We can answer general questions and give hints, but can't solve everything
+- We can many questions and give hints, but can't solve everything
 - Some things are best solved by someone seeing your screen.
+- Switch your watching style and try to work it out later.
 - **We recommend you have local support.
 Partners have local support.
 It might be wise to have someone around to ask.**

+### We don't have time to cover everything
+- This is just a fact - sorry.
+- Lessons are designed with extra material for later study.
+- You are encouraged to review later.
+- Talk with collaborators and make your own study network.

+### We deviate from the schedule
+- We try to stay on track, but make choices depending each course.

 ### Notes lag and you can't edit / text goes wrong
 - This sometimes happens with high load